PascalLeMerrer/blog-source/content/post/react-native-2.md

 AppRegistry.registerComponent('AwesomeNativeBase', () => AwesomeNativeBase);
 ```
 The import directives list all the React, React Native and NativeBase components used.
-Several React Native basic components are replaced by their Native Base counterpart in the render function.
+Several React Native basic components are replaced by their Native Base counterparts in the render function.

-You should be able to run the app and see the Hello World! message under the header.
+You should be able to run the app and see the "Hello World!" message under the header.
 Refer to the [first part]({{< ref "post/react-native-1.md" >}}) if you need some explanation to run it.